JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 ptsB = get_ellipse(point_b, radii, Na);
 ```

 We also compute an outer boundary of the phase space defined by the maximum value of the Hamiltonian: `Hbdry=0.5`.
-For this, we us the contour package to comute the contour at the level `Hbdry`.
-Just as the ellipse around the attractors, we also reparmetrize the boundary to have a uniform grid spacing.
+For this, we use the contour package to compute the contour at the level `Hbdry`.
+Just as the ellipse around the attractors, we also reparametrize the boundary to have a uniform grid spacing.

 ```@example
 Hbdry = 0.5